Beliavsky/Fortran-code-on-GitHub/README.md

 ## Finite Elements
 [easifem-base](https://github.com/vickysharma0812/easifem-base): framework for developing finite element code in modern Fortran for solving PDEs, by vickysharma0812

+[elmerfem](https://github.com/ElmerCSC/elmerfem): finite element software for numerical solution of partial differential equations.
+Elmer is capable of handling any number of equations and is therefore ideally suited for the simulation of multiphysical problems.

 [ParaFEM](https://github.com/ParaFEM/ParaFEM): open source parallel finite element analysis library that is documented by the text book "Programming the Finite Element Method"

 [PSyclone](https://github.com/stfc/PSyclone): domain-specific compiler for Finite Difference/Volume/Element Earth-system models in Fortran